Connecticut Vaccine Injury Attorneys

 Vaccine Injuries and Your Right to Financial Compensation

 While vaccine-related injuries and illnesses may be rare, they do happen.
 Each year, hundreds of vaccine recipients and families in Connecticut and across the country receive compensation under the NVICP.
 More still receive compensation through product liability, medical malpractice, wrongful death, and class action lawsuits filed against health care providers and vaccine manufacturers.
-If you have been diagnosed with a vaccine-related injury or illness, if your child or spouse has been diagnosed, or if you have lost a close loved one following a vaccination, we strongly encourage you to speak with one of our attorneys.
+If you have been diagnosed with a vaccine-related injury or illness, if your child or spouse has been diagnosed, or if you have lost a close loved one following vaccination, we strongly encourage you to speak with one of our Connecticut vaccine injury attorneys.

 Injuries and Illnesses Linked to Common Vaccines in the U.S.

 Vaccines and immunizations can cause a variety of different types of illnesses and injuries.
 In many (but not all) cases, these injuries and illnesses result from adverse reactions to specific vaccine ingredients.
 For example, one of the most common vaccine-related medical conditions is anaphylaxis, which is a severe allergic reaction that can be triggered by the presence of egg protein and other allergenic substances.